AdamPaternostro/Azure-Databricks-Log4J-To-AppInsights/README.md

 # Azure-Databricks-Log4J-To-AppInsights
 Connect your Spark Databricks clusters Log4J output to the Application Insights Appender.
 This will help you get your logs to a centralized location such as App Insights.
 Many of my customers have been asking for this along with getting the Spark job data from the cluster (that will be a future project).

-I also added Log Analytics so that the server metrics will be captures and placed in Azure Monitor.
+I also added Log Analytics so that the server metrics will be captured and placed in Azure Monitor.

 ## Configuration Steps: Application Insights
 1. Create Application Insights in Azure